Kramin42/Kramell/dieselrobin/rules.md

 ### Composition

 Teams are made up of 3 players.
-The account must be owned by a single individual, which means NO ROBIN ACCOUNTS.
-Players are allowed to form their own teams or join up solo and get assigned to a team randomly.
-Team rosters are frozen 48 hours after the start of the competition.
+Players are allowed to form their own teams or join up solo and get assigned to a team randomly, add your name to `??teamless` in this case.
+Team rosters are frozen after the start of the competition.

 ### Substitutions